 Written by: Greg Ellifritz

-I got this drill from the excellent now defunct Police Marksman magazine.
+I got this drill from the excellent but now defunct Police Marksman magazine.
 Most of us don’t shoot very well one-handed.
 This is an easy 50-round one-handed shooting course that will improve your skills.

 The drill goes as follows (from Police Marksman Magazine):